EviLordusForever/MusGen/README.md

 # ELF Mus Gen
-This is my app to change voice.
+This is an application to change voice, analyse sound and generate music.
-It is not done right now.
+It is in development right now.
-Also it will not work without ProgramFiles folder, but this folder not on github now.